 - The nuances in understanding it at a state and regional level (30% variation based on population density).

 Knowing and understanding these changes is more important than ever before.
 Why?
 Because of the enormous impact COVID-19 has had on personal mobility and consumer behaviors.
 The ripple effect will likely last some time, potentially creating ongoing insurance industry transformations.
-Mike LaRocco from State Auto put it this way: “COVID is a harsh awakening that usage-based insurance is a smart choice,” in the Columbus Dispatch.
+Mike LaRocco from State Auto put it this way: “COVID is a harsh awakening that usage-based insurance is a smart choice.”

 So where does all of this leave us with our current understanding of the opportunity and challenges in insurance today?